Applied AI

 Agentic Workflow Orchestration

-In agentic CX systems, orchestration scaffolds the sequence from input capture, through intent interpretation, policy evaluation, tone shaping, action selection, and delivery.
-A practical pattern is to separate a policy decision point (PDP) from the tone shaping module and the action executor, so policy constraints drive both tone and actions, but orchestration can evolve independently.
+Orchestration stitches the sequence from input capture, through intent interpretation, policy evaluation, tone shaping, action selection, to delivery.
+A practical pattern is to separate a policy decision point (PDP) from tone shaping and the executor, so policy constraints drive both tone and actions while orchestration can evolve independently.

-- •Trade-offs: Centralized PDPs offer stronger guarantees and easier auditability but can become bottlenecks; distributed PDPs improve latency but raise consistency challenges and policy reconciliation issues across services.
+• Trade-offs: Centralized PDPs offer stronger guarantees but may become bottlenecks; distributed PDPs reduce latency but complicate cross-service consistency.

-- •Failure modes: Inconsistent policy views across PDPs leading to divergent responses; race conditions in multi-agent decision loops; delayed policy updates causing stale guardrails to apply.
+• Failure modes: Inconsistent policy views across PDPs; race conditions in multi-agent decision loops; stale policy updates causing guardrails to become ineffective.

 Policy Enforcement Points